1. HOME

 The challenge of ROLES

 In 2020, the Division of Religion and Global Security initiated the establishment of the RCAST Open Laboratory for Emerging Strategies (ROLES).
-As a think tank within the University of Tokyo, ROLES is actively working on the global security-related issues including religion, geopolitics, ideology, and technology with joined by various leading researchers and experts.
-In addition to this, ROLES is functioning as the international platform for cooperation with the world’s universities and research institutes for strategy, security, and international relations.
+As a think tank within the University of Tokyo, ROLES is actively working on global security-related issues including religion, geopolitics, ideology, and technology, joined by various leading researchers and experts.
+In addition to this, ROLES is functioning as the international platform for cooperation with the world's universities and research institutes for strategy, security, and international relations.

 • The Shock of the Islamic State, Tokyo, Bungeishunju, 2015